frictionlessdata/frictionless-py/CONTRIBUTING.md

 ## Docs Contribution

 We use a flexible documentation system as the docs are generated from:
-- markdown documents in the `docs` directory interpreted by the Jupiter Notebook runner
+- markdown documents in the `docs` directory interpreted by the Jupyter Notebook runner
 - python scripts in the `docs` directory generating references or copying documents from the root directory such as `README.md`, `CHANGELOG.md` etc

 To contribute to the documentation, please check to the corresponding `docs/name.md|py` file to understand the source of a document.
 If it's a markdown just edit it in-line if it's a script edit it or find a corresponding document in the root directory.